 Configuring innodb_buffer_pool_size Dynamically

-- InnoDB also reserves additional memory for controls structures or buffers, so the total space allocated to memory is roughly 10% greater than what the pool size is set to.
+- InnoDB also reserves additional memory for control structures or buffers, so the total space allocated to memory is roughly 10% greater than what the pool size is set to.

 - If innodb_buffer_pool is set to high, the OS may experience paging and regular swapping which will negative the performance benefits.
 No real need to set larger than the database itself.